robertdavidgraham/masscan/README.md

 ## How to scan the entire Internet

-The program is designed to scan everything.
-Therefore, you can do something like the following:
+While useful for smaller, internal networks, the program is designed really with the entire Internet in mind.
+It might look something like this:

 	# masscan 0.0.0.0/0 -p0-65535

-This actually won't work, warning you that you don't have any `--exclude` ranges defined.
-That's because indiscriminate scanning of the entire Internet quickly gets your IP address on ban lists, causing your IP address to get filtered before you complete the scan.
-Thus, but excluding the ranges of people who don't want to be scanned, you can avoid such bans.
-I hate it when I do this accidentally, so I've put this warning mechanism in to prevent accidental mistakes when scanning any range larger than a billion addresses.
+Scanning the entire Internet is bad.
+For one thing, parts of the Internet react badly to being scanned.
+For another thing, some sites track scans and add you to a ban list, which will get you firewalled from useful parts of the Internet.

-Therefore, what your command will really look like is the following:
+Therefore, you want to exlude a lot of ranges.
+To blacklist or exclude ranges, you want to use the following syntax:

 	# masscan 0.0.0.0/0 -p0-65535 --excludefile exclude.txt

-But this just prints the results to the command-line.
+This just prints the results to the command-line.
 You probably want them saved to a file instead.
 Therefore, you want something like:

-	# masscan 0.0.0.0/0 -p0-65535 --excludefile exclude.txt -oX scan.xml
+	# masscan 0.0.0.0/0 -p0-65535 -oX scan.xml

 This saves the results in an XML file, allowing you to easily dump the results in a database or something.